brimshot/quickPatterns/README.md

 ### sameLayer(), sameScene(), samePattern()

-Use these functions to gain access to the last referenced scene, layer or pattern.
+Use these methods to gain access to the last referenced scene, layer or pattern.

-For example, use the sameScene() function when you are adding multiple patterns to a new scene remove the need to track the scenes index
+For example, use the sameScene() method when you are adding multiple patterns to a new scene remove the need to track the scenes index
 ```
 quickPatterns.newScene().addPattern(new qpBouncingPulse(8)) //creates a new scene and adds the pattern
   .singleColor(CRGB::Red);